Himither/Xcellent/README.md

 - adjust timeline position on the left on smaller screen sizes
 - hide adds on the right side when viewing media
 - add changelog (as you can see)
-### 1.21.1
-- adjustments for custom background
-- properly increment minor version instead of patch version for adding features